 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Mohammad Alayan, who is the chairman of An-Nur Early Childhood Education and Care Centre in South Dunedin, was at the Al Noor Mosque on March 15, 2019, when Australian gunman Brenton Tarrant shot him in the head and chest, and killed his son, Atta.
+Mohammad Alayan, who owns An-Nur Early Childhood Education and Care Centre in South Dunedin, was at the Al Noor Mosque on March 15, 2019, when Australian gunman Brenton Tarrant shot him in the head and chest, and killed his son, Atta.

 They were among the 51 people killed and 49 injured in the terrorist attack.